 What is a Heritage Turkey?

-Breeds of turkeys that are directly descended from wild indigenous flocks in North and South America are considered to be Heritage breeds.
-The Livestock Conservancy further defines Heritage turkey breeds as those that are able to mate naturally without assistance, and those that have a long, productive outdoor lifespan.
+Turkeys that are directly descended from wild indigenous flocks in North and South America are considered to be Heritage.
+The Livestock Conservancy further defines Heritage turkeys as those that are able to mate naturally without assistance, and those that have a long, productive outdoor lifespan.

-Currently, the American Poultry Association recognizes eight Heritage turkey breeds.
+Currently, the American Poultry Association recognizes eight Heritage turkey varieties.
 These include Black, Bronze, Narragansett, White Holland, Slate, Bourbon Red, Royal Palm, and Beltsville Small White.
-However, the Livestock Conservancy also recognizes the Chocolate, Jersey Buff, Lavender, and Midget White in addition to the APA Standard breeds of Heritage turkeys.
+However, the Livestock Conservancy also recognizes the Chocolate, Jersey Buff, Lavender, and Midget White in addition to those listed in the APA Standard.

-A resurgence of interest in Heritage poultry breeds has helped some breeds recover from nearly being extinct.
+A resurgence of interest in Heritage poultry has helped some varieties recover from nearly being extinct.